What contraceptive method is best for me?

 -

-Menstrual Cycle (your period): You might want a method that does not change your period, or you might prefer a method that actually reduces or eliminates your period.
+Menstrual Cycle (your period): You might want a method that does not change your period, or you might prefer a method that actually reduces or stops your period all together.

 -